Table of Contents

 In most cases the table should already be shown in the list ( 1 ).
 If this correct you can double click it and you will go back to ‘All Games’ screen.

-Notice there’s an ‘Overwrite Game Name on import ‘ option ( 4 ) on the bottom of the screen.
-Enabling this will change the Game Name in 'All Games' screen to the name that’s shown here in the 'Importdata' screen.
+Notice there’s an ‘Overwrite Game Name on import ‘ option ( 4 ).
+Enabling this will change the Game Name on the 'All Games' screen to the name that’s shown here on the 'ImportData' screen.
+If you want the name to stay the same, for instance if you have set the names to your liking, even if you update files and/or metadata you should leave this unchecked.

 G. Remember to always click the 'Save' button (